7 Ways To Properly Resolve Conflicts In Relationships

 Often we want to avoid confrontation, so we ignore the problem.
 In such cases, you cannot only think about yourself and about whether you are ready to deal with the situation.
 It is also important to remember what is necessary for the development of your relationship.
 Avoiding the problem will only complicate things.

-To make it easier to resolve conflicts, try to avoid the word “you” when explaining; say “I” is better.
-This will make it easier for you to express your feelings, and it will be harder to hurt your partner inadvertently.
-Say: “I don’t understand,” not “You are wrong”; “I often feel …” and not “You always …”.
+To make it simpler to settle disputes, try to avoid the word "you" when explaining; say "I" is better.
+You'll find it simpler to communicate your emotions as a result of this, and it will be harder to hurt your partner inadvertently.
+Say: “I don’t understand,” not “You are wrong”; "I often feel ..." instead of "You always ...".

 3. Don’t criticize each other

 Disagreements and quarrels happen to everyone.
-This is a natural reaction to a partner’s actions and decisions.
+This is a natural reaction to a partner's actions and decisions.
 But when arguments and disagreements turn into attacks on the partner himself, and not just criticism of his behavior, this portends trouble.
-It is worth considering if you say; “He did not call me, although he promised, not because he forgot, but because he is a terrible person.”
+It is worth considering if you say; "He did not call me, although he promised, not because he forgot, but because he is an awful person."

 Even in the midst of an argument, when it is difficult to think clearly, try to take a deep breath and remember that your significant other is on your side.
 Always support each other, even if you do not agree on something.